50 Best explores the restaurants championing the cuisines of so-called ‘Blue Zone’ regions, whose residents seem to live exceptionally long lives.

 Chez Panisse, Berkeley

-The interior might be white tablecloths and chocolate-hued woods. but thanks to the lead of celeb chef-owner Alice Waters, the food has a relaxed, uncomplicated feel that lets exquisite-quality, impeccably sourced Cali produce shine.
-Menus change rapidly according to what’s freshest; among early autumn’s bounty, expect the likes of chanterelle mushroom salad with grilled spring onions, wild rocket and sauce gribiche.
+The interior may seem deceptively intimidating with its white tablecloths and tables built from reclaimed oak and fig trees.
+But thanks to the lead of celeb chef-owner Alice Waters, the food is presented in a relaxed manner that yields the spotlight to the freshness of organic, locally sourced produce.
+It has a relaxed, uncomplicated feel that lets exquisite-quality, impeccably sourced Cali produce shine.
+Menus adapt in consultation with farmers on what's in season; among early autumn's bounty, expect the likes of chanterelle mushroom salad with grilled spring onions, wild rocket and sauce gribiche.

 Fradis Minoris, Pula